 Other duties may be assigned as required.

-Experience with food management
+Experience with food management and large quantity cooking.

 Food handler's certificate, as required by local and state law